Toxic Black Mold

 Shots for Mold Symptoms

-As a final treatment option you can be given shots for allergies.
-However shots are usually only recommended if other medications haven't worked as there are some disadvantages.
 In order for you to receive shots the mold allergen that is affecting you needs to be identified.
 Also, you might need to take shots regularly for months or even years for them to remain effective.
 Like other medications, shots don't cure allergies, they just increase your tolerance to allergens and therefore lessen the symptoms of an allergic reaction.

 Mold